Skip to main content

 Run the function to see the stream output:

-create function threshold_multi(timeval of vector tv, Vector params)
+create function threshold_multi(Timeval of Vector tv, Vector p) -> Boolean

-The first element in the vector v (7) is now larger than the first element in the vector p (6).
-Therefore the vectors from the last 0.5 seconds are emitted as output.
+The first element in v (7) is now larger than the first element in p (6).
+Therefore the vectors from the last 0.5 seconds are returned as a time stamped window.

-We see that each time the first element in the vector stream is greater than 6, twinagg() emits a vector with the vectors from the last 0.5 seconds.
+We see that each time the first element in the vector stream is greater than 6, twinagg() returns a window (i.e. vector) of the vectors from the last 0.5 seconds.

 Statistics on multi-valued streams